zxzhijia/Brian2STDPMNIST/README.md

-# Unsupervised Learning STDP MNIST
+# Unsupervised Learning of MNIST dataset by STDP

 This project is to translate Brian 1 code from Paper "Unsupervised learning of digit recognition using spike-timing-dependent plasticity" written by PU Diehl to Brian 2 version.